BitcoinDesign/Guide/guide/getting-started/technology-primer.md

 # Bitcoin technology primer

 It can take many years to understand bitcoin in every detail, but luckily you don’t need to know everything to design great products.
-Let’s take a look at the most important ideas and technologies behind Bitcoin, with an eye towards the basics you may need to design bitcoin products.
+Let’s take a look at the most important ideas and technologies behind Bitcoin by answering some basic questions.

 ## Is it Bitcoin or bitcoin?